asasine/dotfiles/README.md

 # dotfiles
-My personal collection of dotfiles.
+My personal collection of dotfiles and scripts.

 ## Getting started
 1. Clone the repo